-'''

-for-all (a,x) ((type(x, "KP\prop") \land \neg trusted(x, a)) ->certainty_degree(a, x, 0.5)).
+for-all (a,x) ((type(x, "KP_prop") $^{\neg}$ trusted(x, a)) ->certainty_degree(a, x, 0.5)).

-'''

-Now consider the general situation when trust degree is any real value that ranges from 0 to 1.0.
+Now consider the general situation when degree of trust is any real value that ranges from 0 to1.0.
 Recall axiom 1 of Static KP (formula 5-1-0).
 We know that the trusted truth value of an asserted-prop is dependent on (1) whether the asserted-prop is trusted by the provenance requester; (2) the assigned truth value given by the proposition creator.
-By using the sum rule and conditional probability of Probability theory, the probability of the trusted truth value of an asserted proposition being "True" is calculated with the following formula:
+By using the sum rule and conditional probability of Probability theory, the probability of the trusted truth value of an asserted proposition to be "True" is calculated with the following formula: